CarloLucibello/Tsunami.jl/README.md

 ## Installation

-Tsunami is still in an early development change and it is not a registered package yet.
+Tsunami is still in an early development phase and it is not a registered package yet.
 Things can break without any notice.

 Install Tsunami with